anionDev/Epew/ReadMe.md

   --version                         Display version information.
 ```

+epew (ExternalProgramExecutionWrapper) is a tool to wrap program-calls with some useful functions like getting stdout, stderr, exitcode and the ability to set a timeout.

+For more information see the website of the epew-project: https://github.com/anionDev/externalProgramExecutionWrapper
+epew is mainly licensed under the terms of MIT.
+For the concrete license-text see https://raw.githubusercontent.com/anionDev/externalProgramExecutionWrapper/master/License.txt

 Exitcodes:

 - 2147393801: If no program was executed
 - 2147393802: If a fatal error occurred
 - 2147393803: If the executed program was aborted due to the given timeout
 - 2147393881: If executed on MacOS (applies only to the pip-package)
 - 2147393882: If executed on an unknown OS (applies only to the pip-package)
 - 2147393883: If an (unexpected) exception occurred (applies only to the pip-package)

 If the executed program terminated then its exitcode is the exitcode of epew.

 # Technical details

+## The pip-package

+Installing epew via pip does really install epew.
+It does not install another implementation of epew with same behavior.
+The pip-package of epew takes the binary-files of epew (which are written in C# and compiled for the [runtimes](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog) `win-x64` and `linux-x64`), wraps them to a bundle and simple calls the correct one dependent on your OS.

 ## Strong name